Utah Jazz: 2017: Donovan Mitchell arrives

-2018–2020: Regular season success; playoff disappointment
+2018–2020: Regular-season success; playoff disappointment

 The 2018–19 season began with promise for the Jazz after the surprising success of the 2017–18 season.
 However, by the end of November they were 11–12 and in 10th place in the Western Conference standings.
 This continued in December as Mitchell struggled with his shot, and the Jazz record continued to be around the break-even mark.

-However, in the New Year, Mitchell's performance improve as he was averaging 27.7 points in January and 25.4 in February, and the Jazz improved down the stretch, closing out the season with a 32–13 run to finish 50–32 and earned the fifth seed in the Western Conference playoffs.
+However, in the New Year, Mitchell's performance improved as he was averaging 27.7 points in January and 25.4 in February, and the Jazz improved down the stretch, closing out the season with a 32–13 run to finish 50–32 and earned the fifth seed in the Western Conference playoffs.
 In the first round, they played against the Houston Rockets, who were on a run of their own, going 33–14 in 2019 after a slow start.
 Houston proved to be too much for the Jazz, taking the series 4–1.

 On May 10, 2019, the Jazz announced the promotion of Dennis Lindsey to executive vice president of basketball operations and Justin Zanik to general manager.

 During the 2019 off-season, the Jazz added several players by trade and free agency, including Jeff Green, Mike Conley Jr., Ed Davis, Bojan Bogdanović, and Emmanuel Mudiay, while Derrick Favors, Kyle Korver, Jae Crowder, Raul Neto, and Ricky Rubio left the team.
 Sports media viewed the changes as positive.

 On the opening day of the 2019–20 season, a press conference was held, announcing that Utah would host the 2023 NBA All-Star Game.
 This would be the second time the Jazz hosted this event; the first was in 1993.

 On December 24, 2019, the Jazz announced that they had waived forward Jeff Green, signed G-League free agent Rayjon Tucker, and traded Dante Exum to the Cleveland Cavaliers for shooting guard Jordan Clarkson, whose trade in particular was seen as overwhelmingly positive by the media, if also bittersweet for Jazz fans who hoped that Exum would eventually mature into the franchise cornerstone he was drafted to be.